ariffjeff/houdini-package-manager/README.md

 #### 2. Creating package configs for new plugins:
 - You can create new package configs for plugins you have downloaded to quickly get them into Houdini hassle free.
 - HPM takes the plugin folder path, HDA, or script you provide it and simply creates a new package config from a template, and puts it in `/packages`.

-## Install
-1. Download the latest version from https://houpm.com
-2. Unzip and store the folder anywhere you want.
-3. Create a shortcut of the Houdini_Package_Manager-x.y.z.exe file from the folder.
-4. Now you can run HPM from the shortcut, that's all there is to it!

 ## Building the project yourself
 Note: This project was primarily tested with Python 3.9.10.